zilliztech/milvus-cdc/doc/cdc-usage.md

 # Milvus-CDC Usage

 ## Limitation

-1. Only the cluster dimension can be synchronized, that is, the collection name can only be specified as `*` when creating a task.
-The collection dimension will also be supported in the future.
-2. Supported operations
+1. The **deployment supports only Pulsar and Kafka Message Queues**, as the built-in RocksMQ is inaccessible from the source side.
+2. All collections must currently be synchronized from the source cluster, requiring CDC tasks to be specified as `*`.
+3. The following operations are supported for synchronization from the source cluster to the target cluster via CDC:
    - Create/Drop Collection
    - Insert/Delete
    - Create/Drop Partition
    - Create/Drop Index
    - Load/Release/Flush
    - Load/Release Partitions
    - Create/Drop Database

-**Anything not mentioned is not supported;**

-3. Milvus cdc only supports synchronized data.
-If you need active and backup disaster recovery functions, please contact us;
+**Only mentioned items are supported, and Milvus CDC exclusively supports synchronized data, for inquiries on active and backup disaster recovery functions, please contact us.**

 ## Configuration